Interplay of Turbulence and Proton-Microinstability Growth in Space Plasmas: Theory and Method

 For comparison with instability growth rates, it is convenient to compute an equivalent frequency from the nonlinear timescales as $\omega_{\mathrm{nl}} = 2 \pi / \tau_{\mathrm{nl}}$.
-We focus on a spatial lag of $\ell=1\,d_{\mathrm{i}}$, the ion-inertial length, a scale at which a majority of highly unstable modes are found.
+Although majority of highly unstable modes are found to have the associate wavenumber close to the ion-inertial length ($\,d_{\mathrm{i}}$), to carefully evaluate the nonlinear frequency at the scale of the fastest growing mode and to account for the statistical spread in the associated wavenumber $k_{\mathrm{max}}$ we use a variable increment scale with

+where $k_{\mathrm{max}}$ is the wavenumber associated with the fastest growing mode (separately for each point), as recently done by \citet{Klein2019ApJ_Helios_revisit}.